NetApp/terraform-provider-netapp-cloudmanager/README.md

 ## Installing the Local Plugin

+With Terraform 0.13 or newer, see the [sanity check](#sanity-check) section under **Walkthrough example**.

-After the build is complete, copy the `terraform-provider-netapp-cloudmanager` binary into the same path as your `terraform` binary, and re-run `terraform init`.
+With earlier version of Terraform, after the build is complete, copy the `terraform-provider-netapp-cloudmanager` binary into the same path as your `terraform` binary, and re-run `terraform init`.

 After this, your project-local `.terraform/plugins/ARCH/lock.json` (where `ARCH`